-This policy is limited in accommodating ethical investment considerations.
-However, Council will attempt to give preference to financial institutions that do not invest in or finance the fossil fuel industry or other unethical institutions where:
+Council will attempt to give preference to financial institutions that do not invest in or finance the fossil fuel industry (along with: tobacco, coal mining or deforestation) where:

 - The investment is compliant with Council's Investments policy. - The investment rate of interest is competitive relative to other similar investments that may be on offer to Council at the time of the investment. - The total percentage invested with institutions that do not support the fossil fuel industry is limited to a maximum of 30% of the total investment portfolio.